rr-learning/CausalWorld/docs/guide/task_setups.rst

 The info dict - by default - contains the keys fractional_success and success defined as above and the keys desired_goal and achieved_goal that might be relevant when training using Hindsight Experience Replay.
-Additionally you can get a nested dictionary of all current state variables via the key ground_truth_current_state_varibales as well as privileged information in the form of possible solution interventions via the key possible_solution_intervention.
+Additionally you can get a nested dictionary of all current state variables via the key ground_truth_current_state_variables as well as privileged information in the form of possible solution interventions via the key possible_solution_intervention.
 For this to be added call the methods add_ground_truth_state_to_info() or expose_potential_partial_solution() respectively.